Kings overcome goalie's match penalty, beat rival Ducks 6-3 - WHIZ News

 Lizotte opened the scoring by ending his 19-game goal drought, but Shattenkirk evened it with a long shot past a screen.
 The veteran defenseman ended his 60-game goal drought Wednesday against Buffalo.

-After Los Angeles reclaimed the lead on Arvidsson’s 15th goal, Kempe caught Gibson out of position during a Kings power play and wired home his 28th goal.
-The Swede has goals in four consecutive games, highlighted by his landmark four-goal performance against Pittsburgh last weekend.
+Kempe got his 28th goal on a power play.
+The Swede has goals in four consecutive games, highlighted by his four-goal performance against Pittsburgh last weekend.

-McTavish scored his 12th goal with 2:09 left in the power play resulting from the brawl, but the Kings reclaimed a two-goal lead midway through the third period on Kopitar’s power-play goal through traffic.
-The Los Angeles captain has 11 points in his last seven games, while Fiala got his 10th point in eight games with his second assist of the night.
+McTavish scored his 12th goal with 2:09 left in the Anaheim power play resulting from the brawl, but the Kings reclaimed a two-goal lead on Kopitar’s power-play goal through traffic.

 Vatrano scored with 6:50 to play after Quick stopped his first two attempts from the slot, but Arvidsson walked in from the corner and scored on a power play 2:20 later.
-Fiala added an empty-net goal.
+Fiala added an empty-net goal to cap his latest standout effort for his new team.

 Kings forward Gabriel Vilardi returned from a 10-game absence since mid-January due to an undisclosed injury.